Wayne Bryan

 Wayne Bryan is an American tennis coach, author and speaker.
 He is the former owner and tennis director of the Cabrillo Racquet Club and father of the Bryan brothers, Bob and Mike, the most successful professional doubles team in tennis history.

+Early life and education

-While attending the University of California, Santa Barbara from 1965 to 1969, he played for the UC Santa Barbara Gauchos tennis team as the no. 1 singles and doubles player.
-He is a frequent emcee of tennis charity events and clinics and was voted World Team Tennis (WTT) coach of the year for three consecutive seasons (2011–present).
+While attending the University of California, Santa Barbara from 1965 to 1969, he played for the UC Santa Barbara Gauchos tennis team as the No. 1 singles and doubles player.

-Coaching philosophy
+Coaching career

+Bryan was voted World Team Tennis coach of the year for three consecutive seasons (2011–13).

+Philosophy

 The cornerstone of Bryan's coaching philosophy is "Making It Fun".
 He stresses the importance of enthusiasm and positivity and believes it is as much the coach/parents' job to inspire and motivate as it is to teach proper tennis technique.